Five Things NOT to Do to Babies

 Warm, responsive parenting is one of the best predictors of positive child outcomes (e.g., getting along with others, doing well in school).
 Responsive caregiving means attending to the individuality of the child in the particular situation.
 So caregivers have to be emotionally present, not distracted by their own worries, phones or work.

 “But I’m a tired, frustrated parent”

-Babies follow built-in needs.
+Babies follow built-in needs (see Ten Things Everyone Should Know About Babies).
 Deny them at the peril of making a less healthy, happy and agreeable child, and more problems for society.

 Batson, C.D.
 (2011).
 Altruism in humans.
 New York, NY: Oxford University Press.

 Caldji, C., Tannenbaum, B. Sharma, S., Francis, D, Plotsky, P.M., & Meaney, M.J.
 (1998).
 Maternal care during infancy regulates the development of neural systems mediating the expression of fearfulness in the rat.
 Proceedings of the National Academy of Sciences USA, 95(9), 5335-5340.

 Feldman, R., Greenbaum, C.W., & Yirmiya, N. (1999).
 Mother–infant affect synchrony as an antecedent of the emergence of self-control.
 Developmental Psychology, 35(1), 223-231.

 Hrdy, S. (2009).
 Mothers and others: The evolutionary origins of mutual understanding.
 Cambridge, MA: Belknap Press.

 Kabat-Zinn, J. (1991).
 Full catastrophe living: Using the wisdom of your body and mind to face stress, pain, and illness.
 New York: Delta.